Arthur Palmer (politician)

 Arthur Montague Frank Palmer (4 August 1912 – 14 August 1994) was a British Labour Co-operative politician.
+He was a Member of Parliament for three very separate constituencies over a period of nearly forty years.

 Early life

 Palmer was born in Northam, Devon and educated at Ashford County Grammar School and Acton Technical College.
 He became a chartered electrical engineer and joined the head office staff of the Electrical Power Engineers' Association, editing the Electrical Power Engineer magazine.
 During World War II and the London Blitz he was an engineer at Battersea Power Station.
 He served as a councillor on Brentford and Chiswick Borough Council from 1937 to 1945 and later as a conservator of Wimbledon and Putney Commons.

 Parliamentary career

 Palmer was elected Member of Parliament for Wimbledon in 1945, becoming the first Labour MP for the constituency.
 He lost in Merton and Morden in 1950 and 1951, but re-entered Parliament, representing Cleveland from a 1952 by-election to 1959, Bristol Central from 1964–February 1974, and Bristol North East from February 1974 to 1983.

 Palmer was Chairman of the Parliamentary and Scientific Committee from 1965 to 1968, and Chairman of the House of Commons Select Committee on Science and Technology from 1966 to 1970 and 1974 to 1979.